WASHINGTON, DC HOLIDAY TRADITIONS

 10. Peruse the Downtown Holiday Market

-Beginning on November 27 and lasting through December 23, the Downtown Holiday Market marks its 11th year.
+This year the Downtown Holiday Market (DHM) will operate for 30 consecutive days and will have 4 weekend dates.
+It will open Friday, November 24, and will run continuously through Saturday, December 23.
+Hours will be from Noon to 8 pm each day.
 Bringing a unique and festive shopping "village" to the heart of Downtown DC, the market is centered around 8th and F Streets and features more than 150 regional artisans, crafters and boutique businesses of ethnically produced goods.
 Hundreds of diverse gift items, such as jewelry, pottery, paintings, and textiles will be offered by 60 exhibitors each day.
 Check back as the exhibitors rotate and the selection of goods will vary daily.
 You're sure to find something special for everyone on your list.